Loading…

 One Piece TCG

 GODEEPER: Want to see how Sengoku ranks against the other five OP-16 leaders?
-The full comparison covers play style, cost, and matchup spread.
+The full comparison covers play style, colour, and cost.
 OP-16 All 6 Leaders Explained

 OP16-075